What Makes Our Retreats Special…

 - Everything is very close to town and it is a better experience if you are able-bodied enough to walk 5 to 10 blocks a day, though we also have bicycles and cabs are cheap and plentiful.
 Let us know if you have trouble walking or climbing stairs.
 Also acknowledge that you are 100% responsible for your own health as you would be at any other time and place.
 Understood?
 Yes/No

-- You are not squeamish about being in a foreign country where things may be unfamiliar (no, you don’t need to speak Spanish).
+- You are not squeamish about being in a foreign country where things may be unfamiliar and are familiar with international travel (no, you don’t need to speak Spanish).
 Understood?
 Yes/No

 - You understand that disruptions, political debates, excessive drinking and any divisive, prejudice or non-supportive behaviors will not be tolerated?
 Yes/No